Poland in the Eurovision Song Contest 2023: Controversy

+On 17 July 2023, an official complaint was filed by OGAE Polska regarding the matter to the Voivodeship Administrative Court of Warsaw, with the court deciding in June 2024 that the detailed results were public information and obliging TVP to publish them.

+Promotion

+In order to promote "Solo" as the Polish entry for the 2023 contest, Blanka embarked on a promotional tour throughout Europe.
+She was set to perform during the Moldovan national final Etapa națională 2023 as a guest, however, her flight to the event was cancelled.
+Kicking off her international promotional activities on 10 March 2023 performing at the Melfest WKND in Stockholm, she then travelled to Barcelona to attend the Eurovision pre-party held on 25 March 2023, then to Tel Aviv on 3 April, where she performed at Israel Calling in Hangar 11, and to Madrid on 8 April 2023, where she performed at the PrePartyES in Sala La Riviera.
+She was also due to make appearances at the Eurovision in Concert 2023 at Amsterdam's AFAS Live on 15 April 2023 and the London Eurovision Party at London's Here at Outernet venue on 16 April, but withdrew from them due to illness.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 31 January 2023, an allocation draw was held, which placed each country into one of the two semi-finals, and determined which half of the show they would perform in.
 Poland has been placed into the second semi-final, to be held on 11 May 2023, and has been scheduled to perform in the second half of the show.